How Can I Study Business at the Undergraduate Level in the US?

 If you’re interested in studying subjects other than business, consider pursuing a minor in business studies.
 This programme will equip you with core knowledge and quantitative skills that will be useful in contributing to the business environment in the future.
 For instance, if you’re majoring in journalism, a minor in business will demonstrate that you understand organisational operations, giving you an edge over other job applicants.

 If you are unsure about studying business at the undergraduate level, you can always apply for an MBA after some work experience or even consider a deferred MBA programme.
-For undergraduate applications, you must research colleges to build the ultimate university list, and familiarise yourself with the US undergraduate system and the Common App form.
-If you require further assistance, get in touch with us.
+You can also go through our blogs about What’s Changing in Global Undergraduate Applications: Trends from the 2025-26 Cycle Onwards and 5 Secrets to Acing Applications for Leading Graduate Schools.
+If you need any more help, please get in touch with us.
 Our undergraduate business experts look forward to helping you.